-The following table sets forth the compensation paid by the Corporation during its last three fiscal years to its Chief Executive Officer and each of the other four most highly compensated executive officers of the Corporation (the "Named Executive Officers") whose aggregate direct remuneration exceeded \$100,000 during the fiscal year ended June 30, 1997.
+The following table sets forth the compensation paid by the Corporation during its last three fiscal years to its Chief Executive Officer and each of the other four most highly compensated executive officers and one former executive officer of the Corporation (the "Named Executive Officers") whose aggregate direct remuneration exceeded \$100,000 during the fiscal year ended June 30.
+1998.